kriasoft/graphql-starter-kit/db/README.md

 a PostgreSQL database.

 This project was bootstrapped with [Node.js API Starter Kit](https://github.com/kriasoft/nodejs-api-starter).
-Be sure to join our [Discord channel](https://discord.com/invite/bSsv7XM) if you need some help.
+Be sure to join our [Discord channel](https://discord.com/invite/bSsv7XM) for assistance.

 ## Directory Layout